Gender Equity Education Act (Taiwan): Origin

-The first four demands became the content of Gender Equity Education Act.
+The first four demands became the content of Gender Equality Education Act.

 In the end of the same year, Sexual Assault Prevention Act was passed quickly because of the shock of the rape-murder case of a feminist Peng Wan-ru.
 The act states that primary and high schools shall have "gender equality education".
-This is the legal basis of Gender Equity Education Act.
+This is the legal basis of Gender Equality Education Act.
 In March 1997, the Ministry of Education established the "Gender Equality Education Committee", which later gave rise to the act.

 In 1999, the Ministry of Education passed the executive order of "Principles of Handling Sexual Assault or Sexual Harassment on College Campus, Primary and Secondary Schools".
 Schools followed order to establish rules and taskforces.

 Design and legislation

 In 2000, "Gender Equality Education Committee" commended Chen Hwei-shin, Shen Mei-chen, Su Chien-ling and Hsieh Hsiao-chin to draw the draft of "Gender Equality Education Act".
 The draft was completed in 2001.
-The draft contained all five chapters of the Gender Equity Education Act.
+The draft contained all five chapters of the Gender Equality Education Act.

-In this version, there is work protection of pregnant faculty and staff in the chapter about learning environment, but not in that chapter of Gender Equity Education Act, because such protection has been given by "Gender Equality In Employment Law".
+In this version, there is work protection of pregnant faculty and staff in the chapter about learning environment, but not in that chapter of Gender Equality Education Act, because such protection has been given by "Gender Equality In Employment Law".